Skip to main content

 Where to Open?

-BNP Paribas, Société Générale, Crédit Agricole, LCL, Crédit Mutuel, etc.
+Traditional BanksBNP Paribas, Société Générale, Crédit Agricole, LCL, Crédit Mutuel€0 – €150/yearAvailable

-5. Daily Management
+7. Daily Management Tips

 Payment Methods

-• • Checkbook in both names ("Mr. X or Mrs. Y")
+• Checkbook in both names (printed as "Mr. X or Mrs. Y")

 Account Access

-• • Bank statements sent to each holder (or one shared copy)
+• Bank statements — sent to each holder or one shared copy

-Best Practices
+Best Practices for Long-Term Success

 1